-3.1.14.
-Field 1.014: Greenwich mean time (GMT)
+3.1.14 Field 1.014: Greenwich mean time (GMT)

 This mandatory field provides a mechanism for expressing the date and time in terms of universal Greenwich Mean Time (GMT) units.
 If used, the GMT field contains the universal date that will be in addition to the local date contained in Field 1.005 (DAT).
 Use of the GMT field eliminates local time inconsistencies encountered when a transaction and its response are transmitted between two places separated by several time zones.
 The GMT provides a universal date and 24-hour clock time independent of time zones.
 It is represented as "CCYYMMDDHHMMSSZ", a 15-character string that is the concatenation of the date with the GMT and concludes with a "Z".
-The "CCYY" characters shall represent the year of the transaction, the "MM" characters shall be the tens and units values of the month, and the "DD" characters shall be the tens and units values of the day of the month, the "HH" characters represent the hour, the "MM" the minute, and the "SS" represents the second.
-The complete date shall not exceed the current date.
+The "CCYY" characters shall represent the year of the transaction, the "MM" characters shall be the tens and units values of the month, and the "DD" characters shall be the tens and units values of the date shall not exceed the current date.